codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 To remove any team members, click on the three dots next to their name and then click **Remove user**.

+### Managing team integrations

+By default, team creator's login data is used to access repository information.
+If you want to change it, click on **Team integrations** to open the full view of available integrations and connect the suitable ones by clicking **Connect**.
+Here, you can also see the Codemagic API token by clicking **Show** (you can hide it again by clicking **Hide**).

 ### Leaving the team

-A team member can leave the team at any time by clicking **Leave team** in the lower part of the page. <!---If a team owner wants to leave the team, they first have to transfer the ownership to another member.-->
+A team member can leave the team at any time by clicking **Leave team** in the lower part of the page.
+If the only team owner wants to leave the team, they first have to upgrade another member to the owner.

 ### Deleting the team

 Only the team owner can delete teams.
 To do so, go to the lower part of the page (under **Danger zone**) and click **Delete team**.

 {{<notebox>}}Note that teams can only be deleted if there aren't any shared applications.
 In case of existing shared applications, they have to be removed befored deleting the team.{{</notebox>}}

-## User roles

-All members in a team will be able to configure app settings, start and view builds.
-However, as seen above, team owners have some additional rights.
-Only team owners can change the team's name, add or remove shared applications, add or remove members <!---or change their roles,--> or delete teams.

-## Team integrations

-By default, team creator's login data is used to access repository information.
-If you want to change it, click on **Team integrations** to open the full view of available integrations and connect the suitable ones by clicking **Connect**.
-Here, you can also see the Codemagic API token by clicking **Show** (you can hide it again by clicking **Hide**).